redrain-wang/vmware-server/readme.txt

-git is a version control system. git is free sofeware.
+1111git is a version control system. git is free sofeware.